airou-lab/docs/src/arc/software/rviz.md

 In this section, I’ll go over how to visualize information from the LiDAR and real sense camera:

-> Note: Make sure you’ve configured your ROS environment variables in your .bashrc file which allow you to receive information from the MuSHR robot
+> Note: Make sure you’ve configured your ROS environment variables in your .bashrc file which allow you to receive information from the ARC robot
 >
 > **ROS_MASTER_URI=http://10.42.0.1:11311**
 >